Shekyl Stats

 TransactionV3

-Shekyl’s rebooted chain introduces TransactionV3 as the required format for all user transactions.
-V3 keeps the existing CryptoNote-style prefix and RingCT body but adds a dedicated hybrid authorization structure called pqc_auth.
+Shekyl’s chain uses TransactionV3 as the required format for all user transactions.
+V3 uses FCMP++ full-chain membership proofs for anonymity and a dedicated hybrid authorization structure called pqc_auth for spend authorization.

 TransactionV3